King Thunderbird Centre Opens

 This grant was the result of considerable work by both our staff and the federal government, and we came together to ensure okimaw peyesew kamik is an accessible, sustainable, and beautiful building for those we serve.

 Alongside accessibility and dignity, sustainability is critical for Boyle Street.
 That’s why we announced the Build with Boyle endowment fund on August 21, 2024.
-The goal of this fund is to build an endowment for okimaw peyesew kamik, ensuring the long-term health of the programs, services, and building operations at the building.
+The goal of this fund is to build an endowment for okimaw peyesew kamik, ensuring the longevity of the programs, services, and building operations at the building.

 Construction continued at a furious pace.
 In April, 2025, we surpassed 50% completion at okimaw peyesew kamik.